telliott99/Pi/README.md

 [Here](named_files/python.md) are a few cool examples of mine and links to many other things I've written about Python.

-I wrote one additional script [find.py](python-scripts/find.py) (and a helper [utils.py](python-scripts/utils.py)) to check for broken links in this repo.
+Here I develop a [program](named_files/bad-links.md) to check for broken links in this repo.

-I tend not to follow the common advice to name all variables with descriptive names.
-All my indexes are ``i,j`` etc., lists are ``L``, dictionaries are ``D``,  unless there's more than one.
-I find the additional verbiage to be more a distraction than a help.

 The official [Python tutorial](https://docs.python.org/3/tutorial/) is excellent.
 And [here](https://github.com/telliott99/PyBioinformatics) is the source for a book that I wrote about using Python for Bioinformatics.
 The pages render fine as restructured text, but to get the real deal you need to use [Sphinx](http://www.sphinx-doc.org/en/master/).